Robert H. Anderson (Confederate officer): Postbellum career

-Following the war, Anderson established and served as the police chief for the city of Savannah from 1865-1888.
+Following the war, Anderson established and served as the police chief for the city of Savannah from 1865 to 1888.
 As Chief of Police for the city of Savannah, he brought order and through his leadership made the force one of the most effective in the nation.
 After founding the Georgia Sabre Club, Anderson was elected to Captain of the Georgia Hussars from December 4, 1876, to February 1880.

 General Anderson was appointed by President Rutherford B. Hayes to the Board of Visitors, US Military Academy at West Point in 1879.
 The Board of Visitors is a panel that includes Senators, Congressional Representatives, and presidential appointees who "shall inquire into the morale and discipline, curriculum, instruction, physical equipment, fiscal affairs, academic methods, and other matters relating to the academy that the board decides to consider."
 As a member of the board, he chaired the committee for academics and discipline, and working alongside General "Fighting Joe" Wheeler helped reunite old friends, and assisted with reconciliation efforts.
 He was appointed again to the Board by the next president, Grover Cleveland in 1887 when they recommended bringing both the telephone and electricity to West Point.

 As Police Chief, Anderson employed mostly veterans from both sides of the civil war in his force, putting his words of reconciliation into action.

 Robert Houstoun Anderson died in Savannah, Georgia the age of 52 on February 8, 1888, and was buried at Bonaventure Cemetery.
 An estimated seven thousand people attended the unveiling of a copper and granite monument, crowned with a bust of the general at Bonaventure Cemetery in February 1894.

+Personal life

+Anderson married Sarah Clitz on December 3, 1857.
+She was the daughter of John Clitz, a U.S. Army officer from New York state.
+Her brothers were Union Navy officer John M. B. Clitz and Union Army officer Henry B. Clitz.
+Her sister Frances Clitz married Union Army officer Gustavus A. De Russy.

-He is buried there with his wife and children beside him.
-His son Robert Houstoun Anderson Jr. also served in the U.S. Army with distinction on the Mexican border, and in China before his death due to disease in the Philippines in 1901.
+Robert and Sarah Anderson had two daughters and a son.
+Their son Robert Houstoun Anderson Jr. served in the U.S. Army with distinction on the Mexican border, and in China before his death due to disease in the Philippines in 1901.